donnyt/pricing-engine/tasks/tasks-prd-po-pricing-engine.md

 - [ ] 1.0 Set Up Project Structure and Integrations
   - [x] 1.1 Create the `src/` and `tests/` directories if they do not exist.
   - [x] 1.2 Set up a Python virtual environment and requirements file.
-  - [ ] 1.3 Implement Zoho Analytics integration for data retrieval.
+  - [x] 1.3 Implement Zoho Analytics integration for data retrieval.
-  - [ ] 1.4 Configure project for microservices framework (e.g., FastAPI or Flask).
+  - [x] 1.4 Configure project for microservices framework (e.g., FastAPI or Flask).
+  - [x] 1.5 Implement local data storage using SQLite3 for Zoho Analytics data to avoid repeated API calls.
 - [ ] 2.0 Implement Core Pricing Calculation Engine
   - [ ] 2.1 Define data models for locations, expenses, occupancy, and pricing rules.
   - [ ] 2.2 Implement calculation of target breakeven price per pax.